 In 2011, the Wisconsin legislature redrew the maps for its State Assembly districts.
 Legislative leaders for the Republican party, which was in control of the state legislature, organized a secretive mapmaking process open only to members of that party.
 Meeting behind closed doors, the drafters of the plan, together with expert consultants, drew districts to ensure that their party would wield political power far in excess of votes cast in the polls, thereby maintaining their control of the Assembly no matter what happened in future elections.
 Twelve voters, affiliated with the Democratic party, brought suit in federal district court, claiming that this partisan gerrymandering was unacceptably partisan.
-A divided three-judge district court held that the line drawing process was unconstitutional and ordered the Assembly to redraw the districts.
+A divided three-judge district court held that their line drawing process was unconstitutional and ordered the Assembly to redraw their districts.
 The defendants asked the Supreme Court to hear the case, and it agreed to do so.

-CAC filed a friend-of-the-court brief on behalf of current members of Congress and bipartisan former members of Congress, arguing that partisan gerrymandering subordinates adherents of one political party and violates the Constitution’s guarantee of freedom of political association and equal protection for all persons, regardless of their political identity.
-As our brief explains, the Framers of our nation’s charter established a system of government in which the people choose their elected representatives, not the other way around, writing democratic principles into numerous aspects of the Constitution.
+CAC filed a friend-of-the-court brief on behalf of current members of Congress and bipartisan former members of Congress, arguing that such gerrymandering subordinates adherents of one political party and violates the Constitution’s guarantee of freedom of political association and equal protection for all persons, regardless of their political identity.
+As our brief explained, the Framers of our nation’s charter established a system of government in which the people choose their elected representatives, not the other way around, writing democratic principles into numerous aspects of the Constitution.
 Buttressing our Constitution’s commitment to popular sovereignty and self-governance, the First Amendment protects the right of individuals to associate for political ends and the Fourteenth Amendment ensures that all Americans enjoy equal protection of the laws regardless of political affiliation.
 Extreme partisan gerrymandering, which subordinates adherents of a disfavored political party and degrades their right to vote, cannot be squared with the text and history of the Constitution.